 “Serving those who have served the Commonwealth and our great Nation”

 KDVA’s motto sums up its work: ensuring that Kentucky’s veterans receive all the benefits and services they have earned.
-Today, the Department offers free services and benefits counseling provided by a network of experienced and dedicated paid staff, provides representation before the U.S. Department of Veterans Affairs during formal and informal hearings, and is operating three state-of-the-art veterans nursing homes.
-KDVA has opened four state veterans cemeteries and is planning a fifth.
-Responding to an unfilled need, in 2004 the department established a program to help homeless veterans in 2004 and the Women Veterans Program in 2014.
+Today, the Department offers free services and benefits counseling provided by a network of experienced and dedicated paid staff, provides representation before the U.S. Department of Veterans Affairs during formal and informal hearings, and is operating four state-of-the-art veterans nursing homes.
+KDVA has opened five state veterans cemeteries.
+Responding to unfilled needs, the department established a program to help homeless veterans in 2004 and the Women Veterans Program in 2014.

 Commissioner Benjamin Adams is the chief executive officer of the Department and has the responsibility of the overall operation.

 The Commissioner, Office of Kentucky Veterans Centers (health services), cemetery services, and headquarters are located in Frankfort.
 The Field Operations headquarters is co-located with the US Department of Veterans Affairs (USDVA) Regional Office in downtown Louisville.
 There are three major, distinct operational elements in the Department: field operations, healthcare services, and cemetery services.

 The Regional Administrators and VBFRs are the heart of the field operation.
 These dedicated men and women, most of whom are veterans themselves, are certified by the federal Department of Veterans Affairs to provide counseling, advice and assistance to Kentucky’s veterans.
 Each VBFR and Regional Administrator receives the professional training in veterans benefits required to competently assist veterans, their families and survivors to obtain the benefits and services they have earned.

 The Commonwealth of Kentucky is committed to providing long-term skilled nursing care facilities for Kentucky's veterans.
 Each facility has a compassionate and professional staff committed to providing thoughtful, quality care.
 These facilities are also fully prepared to provide care for dementia and Alzheimer residents.
 Additionally, each of our homes are outfitted with state-of-the-art equipment.
 Physical therapy and recreational activities are available to help our residents achieve their ultimate functioning abilities.